fallingstar12366/kaj-community-art/CONTRIBUTING.md

 You can:

 - Suggest new wallpaper ideas
 - Request changes to existing content (e.g., colors, text, layout)
+- Ask if your own artwork can be shown (it will be visible to everyone)
-- Ask for new types of KAJ-themed content (like icons, themes, small apps, etc.)
+- Ask for new types of KAJ-themed content (like icons, themes, etc.)

 ---